shayypy/discord-ext-menus/README.md

-### discord-ext-menus
+### guilded-ext-menus

-An experimental extension menu that makes working with reaction menus a bit easier.
+An experimental extension that makes working with reaction menus a bit easier.
+This is a fork of [discord-ext-menus for discord.py](https://github.com/Rapptz/discord-ext-menus).

 **There are no front-facing docs for this and it's not on PyPI.
 As this is meant to be a repository for testing**